-No potential negative effects have been identified for Venues and Events.
+No potential negative effects have been identified for venues and events.

-Venues and Events have a District focus, ensuring there is a fair balance between rural and urban areas.
+Positive about the future Venues and events have a District focus, ensuring there is a fair balance between rural and urban areas.

-Venues and Events provide a wide variety of activities ensure there always something to see and do for both residents and visitors.
+Proud to be local Venues and events provide a wide variety of activities ensuring there is always something to see and do for both residents and visitors.